Vedanta - Just another story?

-In this next segment we’ll discuss the Three Human Pursuits and humanity’s fundamental problem.
+In the next segment we’ll discuss the three human pursuits and humanity’s fundamental problem.
 Other topics will include the limitations of object-oriented happiness and the qualities of samsara—that which keeps us trapped in suffering.

-As preparation for self-inquiry we will start off by asking “What is enlightenment?” and also debunk several enlightenment myths.
-We will introduce a few traditional teachings, namely the location of experience and happiness, followed by a definition of non-duality.
+As preparation for Self-inquiry we will begin by asking “What is enlightenment?” and also debunk several enlightenment myths.
+We will introduce a few traditional teachings, namely the location of experience and the location of joy, followed by a definition of non-duality.
 We will go over the qualifications for and obstructions to moksa (liberation), and end with dharma and the “value of values.”

-At the heart of Vedanta is self-inquiry or jnana yoga.
-We begin the process by identifying what I am not.
-Discussion will include the difference between subject and object, The Five Sheaths, The Three States of Experience, and how Vedanta defines what is real.
+At the heart of Vedanta is Self-inquiry or jnana yoga.
+We begin the process by identifying, as an individual, what I am not (neti-neti).
+Discussion will include the difference between subject and object, the five sheaths, the three states of experience, and how Vedanta defines what is real.
 Next, will be an in-depth look at awareness—the essence of everything.
-We will define existence, as well as define what is love.
-Lastly, we will introduce the next section with an explanation of The Three Orders of Reality.
+We will define existence, as well as define that most interesting of human emotions— love.
+Lastly, we will introduce the next section with an explanation of the three orders of reality.

-To continue the topic of God (Isvara), we will take a look at Isvara’s creation, as well as its constituents, namely The Five Elements and the gunas.
+To continue the topic of God (Ishvara), we will take a look at Ishvara’s creation, as well as its constituents, namely the five elements and the gunas.

 To round out our trio, next we’ll move to the jiva (person, being, or conscious life form).
-The jiva is explained in the context of The Three Bodies (gross, subtle, and causal).
+The jiva is explained in the context of the three bodies (gross, subtle, and causal).
 Karma will be examined in detail, as well as popular topics such as free will, birth and death, and the difference between a person and other life forms.
-We’ll finish by talking about jiva’s unique relationship with Isvara.
+We’ll finish by talking about jiva’s unique relationship with Ishvara.

-Purification is about preparing the mind for self-inquiry and sustaining clarity by leading a healthy lifestyle.
-We’ll discuss various yogas or disciplines, including raga-dvesha (likes-dislikes), upasana yoga, and triguna vibhava yoga.
+Purification is about preparing the mind for Self-inquiry and sustaining clarity by leading a healthy lifestyle.
+We’ll discuss various yogas or disciplines, including raga-dvesha (likes-dislikes), upasana yoga, triguna vibhava yoga, and bhakti yoga.

 While we frequently refer to scripture, in this final phase we will reveal the meaning behind some of the more important phrases and texts of Vedanta including the mahavakyas or “great statements.”
-We will also identify and summarize some of the more important texts in Vedanta literature.
+We will also identify and summarize some of the more important Vedantic texts.